 1 mile, then (800m, 600m, 400m) x 2, and 1 mile to finish.
 2 mins recoveries between each

 Useful things to know: Look out for the group on Rookery Road and a member of the club will welcome you and speak you through what to expect from the session.
 We do not have changing facilities, however there is a car on hand to store bags (and layers in the colder months).
 During the darker months we stick to lit paths and throughout the year will always begin recovery with the final finisher.

 Thursday Sessions – 7.30pm at Battersea track (coached – speed, strength and endurance)

 Involves: Coached session with Jon Munroe usually consisting of shorter intervals specifically for speed work.
 Sessions tend to focus on repeated 1-400m distances with timed rests in-between.
 Jon will ensure you are in an ability focused group so your speed and recovery are effective for improvement.

 This session is followed by a strength and conditioning circuit.

 Rigorous but fun training session led by Jon who is a qualified trainer and former Commonwealth Games long jumper and medallist with three Masters gold medals to his name.

 A number of our members meet to run or volunteer at various Parkruns in South West London, including Clapham, Tooting, Brockwell Park and Dulwich.
+We have a few members who enjoy the local touristing circuit too, so if you fancy exploring some further afield London parks there are always friendly faces who’ll be there with you.
 See www.parkrun.co.uk for registration details and to print your barcode.